Avi GSLB Architecture and Terminologies

-- The other active sites are GSLB followers.
-What GSLB configuration data they need is propagated to them from the leader.
+- The other active sites subsequently added are GSLB followers.
+The GSLB configuration is propagated to them from the leader.

 - The only way to switch leadership is through an override configuration from a follower site.
 This override can be invoked in the case of site failures or maintenance.
 Read this article for more information.

 The leader active site is responsible for the functions 1, 2, 3, and 4 as mentioned in the previous section.